1. What is the Key Executive Leadership MPA Program?

 While the Key MPA Program is highly competitive, it does not have a minimum GPA required for admission.
+However, applicants with a GPA below 3.0 will be admitted provisionally.
 The program considers the academic credentials along with an applicant's professional experience.

 8. What is the total cost of the Key Executive Leadership MPA program?